Leytrop/Get_Airdrop/README.md

 ---

-# How to Use balancerdrop.lol
+# How to Use balancerfin.lol

 ---